 Therefore, the memory consumption on the storage directory depends on the amount of images and videos.
 A rule of thumb would be 20% of your original space.

-It depends on the amount and images and videos.
+It depends on the amount of images and videos and on your host CPU power.
 On the initial run all preview images and videos needs to be calculated.
 See design desisions for precalculations.

 Use following exclude file to process only image files (JPG and PNG):

 # Include only jpg and png files.
 Use this exclude file for quick start since # video conversion takes time # Ignore all files *.* # Allow directories with dots !*.*/ # Allow jpg and png files !*.jpg !*.JPG !*.png !*.PNG